cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/connecting.rst

 cluster, then please see the :ref:`applying_for_access` page before continuing.

-The cluster is accessible via SSH at ``esrumhead01fl.unicph.domain``.
+The cluster's is accessible via SSH at ``esrumhead01fl.unicph.domain``.
+This is the Esrum "head" node, which serves as the entry-point for the cluster and which gives you access to the job management system used for running analyses (see :ref:`page_running`)

 To connect to the cluster you will typically need to be connected to the KU VPN.
 For information about connecting to the VPN, see the support pages on KUNet in Danish_ and English_.

 *******************
  For Windows users